Free e-books for Kindles and others

 All Kindle models and Kindle apps use Whispersync technology, which syncs your last page read, your bookmarks, notes, and highlights across various devices.
 So, if you start reading on your work PC, you can continue reading on your Kindle or mobile on your way home.

 The Kobo is Kindle's biggest rival, and has a lot more books available to buy (over four million).
 Kobo's added bonus is that unlike the Kindle, it can read ePub files, one of the most common file types for e-books.

 Kobo's site has over one million free e-books including Crime and Punishment, Phantom of the Opera and L.L.
 Bartlett's Murder On The Mind.
-You can browse by category/genre (including previews), in your broswer or on your device.
+You can browse by category/genre (including previews), in your browser or on your device.

 You don't have to go to Kobo's site to get books.
 As Kobos support all file types, you have a lot more options when it comes to shopping for free books.
 For example, Google Play Store offers books you can transfer straight to your Kobo.

 For more suggestions, see the other free 'n' cheap e-books section.

 If you don't have a Kobo, you can still get Kobo books.
 Just download the apps to your mobile, tablet or PC:

 On a tablet.
 Kobo also offers apps for iPads* and Android tablets*, including the iPad, Blackberry Playbook and Android.
 The app's tablet version offers all the same features as the mobile version, though you'll have the added bonus of a bigger screen.

 On a computer.
 Kobo also offers a free app for reading on your desktop, for both PCs and Macs.
 You can download it from Kobo's site*.

 iBooks.
 Unsurprisingly, this is only available on iPhones, iPod Touch, iPads, and Macs.
 It comes pre-installed, otherwise you can download it.
 The books you download are displayed on a bookshelf, which you can rearrange on the shelf in any order.